alexnm/house-moldovan-blog/src/posts/spotlights/sapa.md

 ## Travel tips

-We hope this paints a good picture of what Sa Pa is about.
 At the end, here are a couple of useful tips that we can share about our experience.

-A lot of locals that live in the area are quite poor.
-That's why some of them, especially women, will follow you around in your trips.
-Be ferm when telling them you don't need their services, but also be polite.
+A lot of locals that live in the area live in extreme poverty.
+Most of them have never set food outside Sapa and for some (including Như) a trip to Hanoi is high on their wishlist.

-If you want to help the local community (it's highly recommended!), the best way to do that is by buying handmade things from them.
+You will see a lot of women selling handmade souvenirs.
+Some of them, will follow you around in your trips, hoping to sell some of their work.
+If you want to help the local community, you can buy from them.
 Do not buy from and do not give money to children - you might indirectly be encouraging them to drop out of school.

-Local guides are underpaid.
-Tip them if you can, they need it to make a living.
-Như definitely deserved it.
+Local guides are heavily underpaid.
+Tip them well if you can, they will surely use the money to provide a better life for their families.
+An average family in Sapa can live for a month with 100\$, so a small amount for you, as a traveler, can mean a lot for them.

-Listen to their stories, and don't be shy.
-People are curious to learn about where you come from, they'll ask questions, so it's perfectly fine if you do that too.
+Listen to their stories and don't be shy.
+People are curious to learn about you and where you come from, they'll ask questions, so it's perfectly fine if you do that too.

+We hope this paints a good picture of what Sapa is about and we hope this article inspires everyone to include it in their travels through Vietnam and South-East Asia.